CELILO FALLS

 2022 World Premiere with Portland Chamber Orchestra:

-June 4 - Patricia Reser Center for the Arts - Beaverton
+June 4 - Patricia Reser Center for the Arts (inaugural season) - Beaverton

 June 5 - St. Michael's Lutheran Church - Portland